-Slimily and hypocritically they prate of petty platforms and tactics not being the main issue; giving the impression that they are in favor of a radical revision along the lines laid down in the Left Wing Program.
+Slimily and hypocritically they prate of petty platforms and tac'ics not being the main issue; giving the impression that they are in favor of a radical revision along the lines laid down in the Left Wing Program.
 Here, we must call Comrade Gerber and Comrade Waldman to testify.
-Comrade Gerber in his letter to his cronies, for that secret meeting before the Central Committee meeting of April $\overline{2}2$ nd, lets the cat out of the bag; he says: "While the control of the party by these irresponsible people will make the party an outlaw organization, and break up the organization."
+Comrade Gerber in his letter to his cronies, for that secret meeting before the Central Committee meeting of April 22nd, lets the cat out of the bag; he says: "While the control of the party by these irresponsible people will make the party of these thespoist-ble people will make the party an outlaw organ-ization, and break up the organization."
 And yet what would these "irresponsible people" do?
 Merely carry out the letter and spirit of the Manifesto and Program within the party.
 Get that!
 What has Waldman to say on this subject of revision of party policies and tactics?
 The following, delivered at a speech in the Bronx and reprinted in the current issue of the Socialist, the official organ of the Right Wing: "Industry must be under collective ownership.
 If an industry is municipalwide the municipality is the collectivity which is going to be possessed of the ownership of that industry.
-If an industry is state-wide, in its nature, the state is going to be possessed of that industry.
-If an industry is national in its character, such as railroad, water-ways, coal-mines, telegraph and telephones, the nation will own it."
+If on industry is state-wide, in its nature, the state is going to be possessed of that industry.
+If an industry is national in its character, such as railroad, water-ways, coal-mines. telegraph and telephones, the nation will own it."